Calcutta State Transport Corporation: History

 Calcutta State Transport Corporation started its journey on 31 July 1948 as State Transport Services with an objective to provide efficient, adequate, economical and properly coordinated passenger bus service particularly in and around the city of Kolkata and in the state of West Bengal in general.

-On 15 June 1960 the name of State Transport Service has changed to Calcutta State Transport Corporation (CSTC) under the Road Transport Corporation Act, 1950.
+On 15 June 1960 the name of State Transport Service changed to Calcutta State Transport Corporation (CSTC) under the Road Transport Corporation Act, 1950.
 By 1966, it had upgraded its services and was connected to 90 percent of the national highways.
 To fulfill the demand of rural passengers, CSTC introduced one of the earliest Long Distance Bus Services (LDS) from Calcutta to Digha in April 1968.

 Merger with WBTC

-In 2017, the Department of Transport (West Bengal), under Transport Minister Protik Bhattacharya merged CSTC with other transport providers such as CTC and WBSTC and to form WBTC.
+In 2017, the Department of Transport (West Bengal) merged CSTC with other transport agencies such as CTC and WBSTC to form WBTC.

 Operations

 Fleet

-With a fleet of 782 buses, CSTC was able to set up a number of bus routes in the southern part of West Bengal which were till then not connected to any other means of transport.
+With a fleet of 782 buses, CSTC was able to set up a number of bus routes in the southern part of West Bengal which were till then not connected to any other means of formal public transport.
 CSTC also pioneered the running of air-conditioned Volvo buses in Kolkata, replacing the aging fleet.

 Air conditioned buses were launched in July 2014 on 40 routes across the city and suburbs.
-They were in blue and white livery, the buses included a complete fleet of Volvo 8400 units as well as JanBus models from Ashok Leyland, the first low floor front entry public buses in the country.
-These were bought under the central JNNURM scheme.
+They were in blue and white livery, the buses included a complete fleet of Volvo 8400 units as well as Tata Marcopolo, JanBus models from Ashok Leyland, the first low floor front entry public buses in the country.
+These were brought under the visionary of the central JNNURM scheme.

 In 2019, the West Bengal state government made a decision to transition the city's bus fleet, along with its ferry fleet, to be entirely electric by 2030, to reduce the levels of air pollution in the city.

-Routes

 Depots

-Former CSTC Depots used for parking and repairing buses.
+Former CSTC Depots were used for parking and repairing buses.
+The following depots were: